 1/2 tsp. fine sea salt

 Canola oil for cooking, if needed

 Sweetened whipped cream for serving

-In a bowl, toss together the strawberries and 1 tablespoon of the granulated sugar.
+In a bowl, toss together the strawberries and 1 Tbs. of the granulated sugar.
 Let stand at room temperature until the berries give off some juices, at least 1 hour and up to 3 hours.

 In a small bowl, sprinkle the yeast over the warm water and let stand until foamy, about 5 minutes.
 Stir until the yeast dissolves.
-In a large bowl, whisk the milk, sparkling water, butter, egg yolks, the remaining 2 tablespoons granulated sugar, and the vanilla just until combined.
+In a large bowl, whisk the milk, sparkling water, butter, egg yolks, the remaining 2 Tbs. granulated sugar and the vanilla just until combined.
 Whisk in the dissolved yeast.
 Add the flour and salt and whisk until smooth.
 Cover with plastic wrap.
 Let stand in a warm place until the mixture has risen and the surface has bubbles on it, about 1 1/2 hours.